JerettRodriguez/canadian-og-hhi/README.md

 A Python-based analysis of market concentration among TSX-listed Canadian upstream oil and gas producers from 2023 to 2026, using the Herfindahl-Hirschman Index (HHI).
-Built by an O&G engineer who spent too much time studying for the CFA and decided to do something useful with it.

 ---